Mohit-Gaur/Jammify/README.md

 #### `npm start`

 This runs the app in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Go to [http://localhost:3000](http://localhost:3000) to view it in the browser.